 Then, choose your financial model.
 It must be a financial model that supports lifetime losses.
-Any financial model under the Detailed Photovoltaic Model will work except the LCOE Calculator (FCR Method) and No Financial Model.
-Please read SAM's documentation for help in setting up the case as it goes into more detail on these models.
+Please read SAM's documentation for help in setting up the case.

 Once that is set up, you can download the example configuration and modify it as needed.
 Below explains from start to finish of how to run a simulation with PVRPM.